Pet Micro-Chipping & Registration

 Registration

-Some discounts apply for de-sexed animals only.
-Additional discounts are available for pensioners or for de-sexed animals adopted from a recognized animal rescue agency or pound.
-To receive these discounts you will need to present evidence by way of a de-sexing certificate and, if applicable a pensioner card or rescue agency adoption papers.
+Some discounts may apply for de-sexed animals and also for owners who are pensioners.
+To receive these you will need to present evidence by way of a de-sexing certificate or a pensioner card.

-Register and pay your lifetime registration fee on-line at the NSW Pet Registry website
+Register and pay your registration fees on-line at the NSW Pet Registry website

 NSW Pet Registry

-If you fail to register your cat or dog when required to do so you may be issued with fines up to approx $6,500
+If you fail to register your cat or dog when required to do so you may be issued with a fine.

 BACK TO TOP